Joe Pavelski Game Preview: Stars vs. Blackhawks

 Pavelski Stats vs. the Blackhawks

-- The Blackhawks are 28th in goals allowed, conceding 123 total goals (3.6 per game) in the league.
+- The Blackhawks are 29th in goals allowed, giving up 128 total goals (3.7 per game) in the league.

 |2023-2024 Season